Training to Failure: Should You Do It on a Cut? — guide

 training to failure

-• Failure training tends to produce more fatigue and longer recovery times
+• Failure training produced more central and peripheral fatigue markers and required longer inter-session recovery

 The key insight: proximity to failure matters; reaching failure itself may not.
-A set taken to 1–2 RIR is almost as effective as a failure set, with meaningfully less recovery cost.
+A set taken to 1–2 RIR is almost as effective as a failure set, with meaningfully less recovery cost — exactly what you want during a cut when recovery capacity is compromised.

 Pro Tip